 Most third or subsequent DWI offenses are classified as third-degree felony offenses.
 A person convicted of a third-degree felony can be sentenced to up to 10 years in prison and/or ordered to pay a fine of up to $10,000.

-● Loss of right to own or possess a firearm
+- Loss of the right to own or possess a firearm

 Many DWI arrests are based on an alleged offender’s BAC, but the initial test results are not necessarily final.
 If an investigation reveals that tests were performed by unauthorized individuals or using equipment that was not properly maintained, the errors could invalidate the test results.